Boston, the capital city of the Commonwealth of Massachusetts in the United States, is one of the most popular travel destinations among people.

 Paul Revere House in the North end of Boston, Massachusetts, was built during the American Revolution.
 Built in 1680, this building is considered a National Historic Landmark.

-Paul Revere was the owner of the house from 1770-1800, but the house was sold in 1800, which soon became a boarding house.
+Paul Revere was the house’s owner from 1770 to 1800, but the house was sold in 1800 and soon became a boarding house.
 Later on, the building was purchased by John P. Reynolds, Paul Revere’s great-grandson, to preserve the building.

 18. Museum of Science

-Science Museum in Boston, Massachusetts, situated in Science Park, near Charles River, is home to many rescued animals.
-Founded in 1830, Science Museum was initially known as the Boston Society of Natural History, where people wanted to share knowledge related to science.
-Later on, a library and children’s room were added, and the museum was known as the Museum of Science in 1939.
+Science Museum in Boston, Massachusetts, situated in Science Park near Charles River, is home to many rescued animals.
+Founded in 1830, the Science Museum was initially known as the Boston Society of Natural History, where people wanted to share science-related knowledge.
+Later, a library and children’s room were added, and the museum was known as the Museum of Science in 1939.

 This Boston museum has the Charles Hayden Planetarium and the Mugar Omni Theatre, which conducts live presentations and shows.

-Now there you go.
-Hopefully, our article was able to shed some light on some of the best things to do in Boston.
-If you ever take a tour around the city, here is a list of things to do in Boston, so that you do not miss out on exploring the beautiful places.
+Now, there you go.
+Hopefully, our article was able to shed some light.
+If you ever tour the city, you do not miss out on exploring the beautiful places.